is a logo I use which I designed with Open Source Gimp, see below.

 This is new, recently moved as an addition to this site, mainly about Open Source.
 Still being added to ….

-Designing web sites is one interest, see Design below.
+Designing web sites is one interest, using Open Source software, these are some of mine

 Open Source software is a big topic but this page should give a few pointers.
 If you are using a tablet, the web setting may be better.
-There are lots of links to more Open Source.
+There are lots of links to more Open Source matters.

 I like the background picture which suggests open spaces, appropriate for discussing Open Source software.
 I may even enlarge on my designing a bit more.